 Foundation Problems vs. Settling

 Your home’s foundation is, well, the foundation of your home’s overall structural integrity.
-Foundations are generally constructed of concrete poured over steel; as time passes and the elements take their toll on the home, all concrete will crack to some degree.
-(As we like to say, concrete is made to do two things: harden and crack.)
-The steel reinforcement is in place to hold the foundation together when it cracks – and this is expected, to some extent.
+Foundations are generally constructed of concrete poured over steel.
+As time passes and the elements take their toll on the home, all concrete will crack to some degree.
+As we like to say, concrete is made to do two things: harden and crack.
+That is why the steel reinforcement is used to hold the foundation together when it cracks.
+Cracking is expected, to some extent.

 What is Settling?

-Settling is a term used to describe the natural changes that will take place in a foundation due to time and weather.
+Settling is a term used to describe the natural changes that will take place in a foundation due to time and weathering.
 Over time, a new home will very gradually sink down further into the ground.
-Contractors take the climate and soil into account when overseeing a home’s construction, and they know to expect a bit of settling as time passes.
+Contractors take the climate and soil into account when overseeing a home’s construction, and they know to expect a bit of settling as time passes Don’t assume that your brand-new home is safe from foundation issues, either.
+Some of the worst damage our experts at Ram Jack® have seen has been in homes less than 5 years old.
+Damage can be caused by several factors, including improper soil preparation when the home is built or extreme weather conditions.

-Even brand-new homes are in grave danger; some of the worst damage our experts at Ram Jack have seen has been on homes less than 5 years old.
-Damage can be caused by improper soil preparation when the home is built, or by extreme weather conditions.
-For example: a home is built in the middle of a rainy fall season after a relatively wet summer; the expansive clay soil is as swollen as it can get.
-Over the next 3 years, the house experiences normal settlement; but when an extreme drought hits in year 4, the clay retracts and the house plummets 5 inches in the space of just a few months.
+For example, when a home is built in the middle of a rainy fall season after a relatively wet summer, the expansive clay soil is as swollen as it can get.
+Over the next 3 years, the house will likely experience normal settlement, but when an extreme drought hits during the fourth year, the clay underneath retracts and the house plummets 5 inches in the space of just a few months.
+Yikes!

 The biggest contributor to settling is soil expansion and contraction.
-As the soil loses or gains moisture and is exposed to the elements, it shifts beneath the weight of the structure.
+As the soil loses or gains moisture, it shifts beneath the weight of the structure.
 Soil expansion affects the foundations of about one-quarter of all American homes, according to the American Society of Civil Engineers.
 Even though a bit of soil expansion is to be expected, this naturally occurring settlement of the foundation can lead to problems.

 How to Distinguish Foundation Problems from Settling

 In order to diagnose a true foundation problem, you’ll need to look for more warning signs than just visible cracks in your foundation.
-Visible cracks in the foundation can be a first sign of a problem, but they can also be a sign of non-threatening settlement.
-A real foundation problem will have a combination of other signs, some of which we’ve listed below.
+Visible cracks in the foundation can be the first sign of a problem, but they can also be a sign of non-threatening settlement.
+A real foundation problem will have a combination of other signs.
+Want help diagnosing a foundation issue?
+Call our Houston foundation experts for a thorough inspection.

 - Sticking Doors or Windows: Inspect all of your doors and windows.
 If you have doors or windows that consistently stick for no apparent reason, these can be a sign of your foundation shifting.
 This happens because the door or window frame twists out of balance as the foundation moves.

-- Look Up: You might assume that any foundation issues would be most obvious near the ground – but the opposite is actually true.
+- Cracks Forming Above the Windows: You might assume that any foundation issues would be most obvious near the ground – but the opposite is actually true.
 When a foundation has been compromised, the most obvious signs of damage will be near the top of your house rather than the bottom.
 Carefully inspect the top story of your home from the outside using a ladder.
 Look for cracks that appear above window frames – this is the most common place for damage to become visible.
 If you have a brick home, look for a stair-stepping crack in the veneer of the brick.

-- Down Below: Of course damage can be visible within the foundation itself as well.
+- Cracks in the Foundation: Of course damage can be visible within the foundation itself as well.
 Look for horizontal cracks in the actual foundation.
 A horizontal crack is a sign of hydrostatic pressure, or too much water pressure building up behind the foundation.

 If you have found only hairline cracks that are localized to the visible foundation, mark the crack and take note of its size so that you can monitor whether or not it gets bigger over time.
-If you have found cracks along with some of the other interior signs of a foundation problem, contact the experts at Ram Jack and we’ll help you correct the problem before it gets worse.
-We have locations in: Dallas, Fort Worth, Houston, Austin, San Antonio, Temple/Waco, Tyler/Longview, and Sherman/Denison to help with all of your foundation repair needs.
+However, if you have found cracks, as well as some of the other interior signs of a foundation problem, contact the experts at Ram Jack®.
+Our foundation repair team can help you correct the problem before it gets worse.